rscherrer/speciome/README.md

 * `effects`: the additive effect sizes of all loci (e.g. `effects -0.1 0.1 -0.1 0.1 -0.1 0.1`)
 * `dominances`: the dominance coefficients of all loci (e.g. `dominances 0.1 0.2 0.3 0.4 0.5`)

 The rest of the architecture file is reserved for information about the three gene networks.
 For each gene network, start with the keyword `network` followed by the index of its trait, and the number of edges in that network (e.g. `network 0 100` for an ecological gene network with 100 edges).
-Follwing this, the program will expect three fields, each with as many entries as edges in the network (so one entry per edge):
+Following this, the program will expect three fields, each with as many entries as edges in the network (so one entry per edge):

 * `weights`: the interaction weights of all edges
 * `edge0`: the locus index of the first partner for all edges